TARichardson/TroyAR-Project-1-Checkers/Readme.md

 _Introduction_
 This is a basic game of the checkers board game, American checkers.
 Using rules from the website https://www.itsyourturn.com/t_helptopic2030.html.
 Tutorial Section:

-## An explanation of the major problems you plan to face while implementing this game.
+## Project Risks.
-  - the jumping the opponent.
+  - The jumping the opponent.
-  - the Crowning the the checker.
+  - The Crowning the the checker.
-  - multi-jumps.
+  - Multi-jumps.
-## An explanation of how you foresee yourself solving the aforementioned problems.
+## solving.
-  - depending on the direction the piece is going the location on the board will hold possibles jumps from that spot.
+  - Depending on the direction the piece is going the location on the board will hold possibles jumps from that spot.
-  - the crowned piece will need to move in both direction.
+  - The crowned checker piece will need to move in both direction.
 I will store a bool to let the move logic know to let the crowned piece move and jump in both direction.
-  - should it be auto after the 1st jump, because the rules said you must take all possibles jumps.
+  - Should it be auto after the 1st jump, because the rules said you must take all possibles jumps.

 ### Specifications
-- start button > select what color you want.
+- Start button > select what color you want.
-- a the player will get a message "invalid move Player#".
-- message using the DOM
 - Setup Board: needs 32x32 board - 32 dark squares.
 - 2 players needed: with 12 pieces each on 3 rows each the player's side.
 - player pieces: 'red' or 'black' color.